EECS150/asic_labs_fa21/lab2/spec.md

 3. The first time you run `sim-rtl`, Hammer will extract the PDK, compile memories (unused in this lab), and make an auto-build file.
 You will not see this again unless you clean your working directory.
-4. When it is time to simulate, Hammer issues a subprocess call to the vcs executable.
+4. When it is time to simulate, Hammer issues a subprocess call to the VCS executable.
 Notice that the arguments passed to VCS are the same as the list of sim options from our
 `sim-rtl.yml` file.
 One important setting here is the `timescale` option, which sets the timescale for the Verilog testbench.
 We will discuss what this actually means later on in the lab.